How do the Pavement Licences work?

-Please carefully read our set of local conditions, which also include national conditions, ensuring accessibility for all, COVID-19 related guidance and enabling a smoke free area within the tables and chairs area.
+Please carefully read our set of local conditions, which also include national conditions, ensuring accessibility for all and enabling a smoke free area within the tables and chairs area.
 These outline the requirements and responsibilities for an applicant as well as outlining the potential reasons permission can be revoked or enforcement action can be taken by the relevant city council departments.

 Consultation and advertising application